Get your card

 RIZpoints Program

-Rizon is developing a rewards program called RIZpoints (coming soon) with the following features:
+Rizon has launched its RIZpoints rewards program with the following features:

-- Every purchase will earn RIZpoints that can be redeemed for discounts or offers with partner merchants
+- Every purchase earns RIZpoints that can be redeemed for discounts or offers with partner merchants

 - No staking requirements to access rewards (unlike many competitor crypto cards)

-- All users will have equal access to the rewards program regardless of spending volume
+- All users have equal access to the rewards program regardless of spending volume

 Referral Program